Imaging & Radiology

 Electronic images and reports are transmitted digitally via PACS; this eliminates the need to manually file, retrieve, or transport film jackets.
 The universal format for PACS image storage and transfer is DICOM (Digital Imaging and Communications in Medicine).
 Non-image data, such as scanned documents, may be incorporated using consumer industry standard formats like PDF (Portable Document Format), once encapsulated in DICOM.

-Jeff J. Schenck, BHA, RT(N)(R), CNMTAssistant Vice President of Ancillary Services
+Jeff J. Schenck, BHA, RT(N)(R), CNMTVice President of Ancillary Services